 Patients with complex and constant medical needs are already in a vulnerable state of mind.
-On top of that, their struggles with poverty, stigma associated with chronic illness, and the absence of consistent support exacerbate their health issues.
-I knew that it would be important to meet with these subjects in their homes, where they would feel comfortable and safe.
-I requested that trusted supporters be present before I arrived and remain during the interviews.
+On top of that, their struggles with poverty, with stigma associated with chronic illness, and with the absence of consistent support exacerbate their health issues.
+I knew that it would be important to meet with these subjects in their homes, and requested that trusted supporters be present before I arrived and remain during the interviews.
 I aimed for a relaxed, natural aesthetic, professional but not fussy.
 And I simply let the camera run as I sat to the side and spoke with them informally about their experiences.

 All of my work for The CommonWealth Fund has a gravity to it.
 I always feel challenged and enriched by their projects.

-The CommonWealth Fund flew me to rural Illinois to interview a variety of people who volunteered to share their experiences with unexpectedly and suddenly losing health insurance coverage.
+The CommonWealth Fund flew me to rural Illinois to interview a variety of people who volunteered to share their experiences with unexpectedly losing their health insurance coverage.

 I recommended producing the videos in black and white both to match the intimacy of these stories and to emphasize their common purpose with a single, unobtrusive, stylistic theme.

 I was honored when The CommonWealth Fund asked me to help produce its centerpiece Centennial video to celebrate this extraordinary milestone.

 The principal technical challenge of producing this video: I would be co-interviewing ten members of its Board of Trustees in a two day span using a single room.